 - Copy and paste the file to your desktop

 - Copy and paste the updated and renamed file back in to the FTP Folder

 This will allow the file to be re-imported.
-This is a very manual process, so we recommend that you work with the vendor to correct the file errors for future error-free and seamless imports.
+This is a very manual process, so for AP/AR Imports, we recommend that you work with your Vendor/Customer to correct the file errors for future error-free and seamless imports.